MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 }
 ```

-**View**

-Views require the `key-fields` property to be provided, so that Data API builder knows how it can identify and return a single item, if needed.
-If `type` is set to `view` without `key-fields`, the Data API builder engine will refuse to start.

 ## Key-fields property

 The `{entity}.key-fields` setting is necessary for entities backed by views, so Data API builder knows how it can identify and return a single item, if needed.
-If `type` is set to `view` without `key-fields`, the Data API builder engine will refuse to start.
+If `type` is set to `view` without `key-fields`, the Data API builder engine refuses to start.

 ```json
 {